WJDigby/GetDomains/README.md

 This setting overrides the configuration file, so even if the configuration file includes authentication material for all providers, the script only queries those listed.

+By default, the script does not display information about expired domains to Slack or the terminal (though it includes expired domains in CSV and JSON output).
+To include expired domains in the output, pass the `-x / --show-expired` flag:

+`python get_domains.py -p godaddy -x /path/to/config`

+To save output as CSV or JSON, pass the `-c / --csv-file` or `-j / --json-file` arguments along with the desired filename.

+`python get_domains.py -c domains.csv -j domains.json`

+The CSV and JSON files contain all retrieved information for each domain, whereas the Slack messages and terminal output include specific pieces of information.